Ministerial Formation

 A New Paradigm for Theological Education

-In this provocative article, David Heywood argues that the approach underlying theological education is inappropriate, owing too much to the University and not enough to the challenges of ministry.
-He calls for a wide-ranging shift in the way training is conceived, away from an academic model towards a vocation model.
+This is one of the earliest articles in which I argued that the Church of England’s approach to theological education is inappropriate, owing too much to the University and not enough to the challenges of ministry.
+I call for a shift away from an academic model of training in the direction of a vocational model.

 Ministerial Education and Teaching Skill

-Here David argues that ministerial training is often ineffective because its practitioners fail to observe the canons of educational good practice.
+My first contribution to the debate over ministerial training, I argue that training is often ineffective because its practitioners fail to observe the canons of educational good practice.
 Things will only improve when teaching skill is recognised as an important qualification for theological educators.
 This article appeared in the British Journal of Education 9.1, 1997.